 Where and when will my child get the vaccine?

-All children aged 2–4 years and not yet in primary school will be offered the vaccine between October and December by their GP.
+- Children aged 2-4 years and not yet in primary school, will be offered the flu vaccine at the GP practice

 How is the vaccine given?